rust-lang/blog.rust-lang.org/posts/inside-rust/2021-03-03-lang-team-mar-update.md

 ## Upcoming design meetings

 We planned three design meetings for March.
-Our meetings are typically open for anyone to observe, although we have one closed meeting this week.
+Our meetings are open for anyone to join and observe.
 They are also typically recorded and posted to YouTube.
 Ping nikomatsakis or joshtriplett for info about attending.

 * March 10 -- no meeting, pnkfelix is absent
 * March 17 -- RFC backlog bonanza recap ([lang-team#84](https://github.com/rust-lang/lang-team/issues/84))